arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Following the establishment of Arizona's Public Records Law, all court processes are documented and available to interested members of the public upon request.
 However, according to the law's provisions, some restrictions are placed on the availability of specific information.
 Confidential family court record information includes:

-• Information regarding juvenile or children under dispute
+• Information regarding juveniles or children under dispute

 • Details of financial information such as bank account statements, social security numbers, and related financial data filed as evidence during the proceedings.